Role

 Microbial colonisation of medical device materials (biofilms)

-Our research here investigates ways to prevent and/or manage biofilm colonisation of innate surfaces on medical devices.
+Our research here investigates the infection risks associated with wearable and implanted medical devices and investigates ways to prevent and/or manage biofilm colonisation of these surfaces.
 We are developing models of biofilm formation in a variety of clinically relevant conditions, including in CDC Bioreactors, Drip Flow Reactors and Modified Robbins Devices, to screen the efficacy of new antimicrobial medical device materials in a manner that has real-world relevance and supports product development.
-We also aim to drive antimicrobial medical device development with industry and multi-disciplinary academic partners to translate our research into real-world impact.
+We also aim to drive antimicrobial medical device development with industry and inter-disciplinary academic partners to translate our research into real-world impact.

 Biofilm standards